 Each lease payment is allocated between the liability and finance charges so as to achieve a constant rate on the finance balance outstanding.
 The corresponding rental obligations, net of finance charges, are included in other long-term obligations.
 The interest element of the finance cost is charged to the income statement over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period.
-The property, plant and equipment acquired under finance leases are depreciated over the useful life of the reliability.
+The property, plant and equipment acquired under finance leases are depreciated over the useful life of the asset, but the expiry dates of the leases are considered when determining useful life.